capital-G/supercollider-wiki/[WIP]-Code-style-guidelines.md

 Functions
 ---------

+#### Argument lists

-Use `|pipes|`, not `arg`, with a comma between each argument and *no spaces inside the pipes* [controversial].
+Use `|pipes|`, not `arg`.
+Use a comma between each argument.
 In multiline form, put the argument list on the same line as the opening brace of the function or method.

 ```supercollider
 // good: